 In a hurry?
 If you don’t have time to read the reviews, follow the link below to purchase my #1 recommended walking socks from Amazon.

-If you’re intending to go on a long hike in Scotland you’ll save yourself from untold misery by spending a little extra on walking socks rather than using the bog-standard socks that you use day-to-day at home.
+If you intend to go on a long hike in Scotland you’ll save yourself from untold misery by spending a little extra on walking socks rather than using the bog-standard socks that you use day-to-day at home.

 Why?
-Well, it was all down to my crappy socks.
-Not only had I developed eye-watering blisters on both heels, but the thin cotton of my ‘supermarket specials’ had absolutely no grip on the insoles of my boots, leading to my toes painfully hitting the toe caps on every step.
+Well, it was all down to my cheap socks.
+Not only had I developed eye-watering blisters on both heels, but the thin cotton of my supermarket-brand socks had absolutely no grip on the insoles of my boots, leading to my toes painfully hitting the toe caps on every step.

 So what should you look for in a walking sock?
 I guess everyone will have their own opinions, but I’ll list my own must-haves as a regular wanderer of Scotland in the following section.

 1: Anti-blister.
-This is by far the most important criteria for a walking sock as getting even the slightest blister will make every step a misery.
+This is by far the most important criterion for a walking sock as getting even the slightest blister will make every step a misery.

-There are a number of anti-blister products on the market (see this article: Top 5 Products to Prevent Foot Blisters) but socks should be the first line of defence.
+There are several anti-blister products on the market (see this article: Top 5 Products to Prevent Foot Blisters) but socks should be the first line of defence.

-There are lots of choices for double layer socks, but the brand that is widely regarded as the best is 1000 Mile.
+There are lots of choices for double-layer socks, but the brand that’s widely regarded as the best walking socks to prevent blisters is 1000 Mile (see below).

 Prolonged exposure in those temperatures can lead to frostbite without the correct footwear which can – at its worst – lead to the complete loss of toes.